jaeheejung/jaeheejung.github.io/teaching.md

 title: Teaching
 ---

 My teaching interests are in comparative politics and quantitative methods.
-I am passionate about teaching and have received formalized training in pedagogy.
+I am passionate about teaching and have received formalized training in pedagogy through the [Preparation in Pedagogy](https://teachingcenter.wustl.edu/programs/graduate-students-postdocs/professional-development/preparation-in-pedagogy-pip/) program.

 #### Instructor